d4l3k/cs421/hw6/hw6.md

 b_1\ldots b_k \in B, \text{ each } a_i,b_i \in \Sigma^*\}$$

 Claim: The class of regular languages is closed under shuffle.

+Every regular language will have a corresponding DFA recognizing it.
+The shuffle of two regular languages means that we don't know which DFA will be running given an input.
+Thus, we need to construct a compound NFA which can decide which DFA to run given an input $\in A$ or $\in B$.

+The states are the cartesian product of the states of A and the states of B.

+The finish states are the cartesian product of the finish states of A and the finish states of B.

+Initial state is $(A_{start}, B_{start})$.

+For a given state $(s_A, s_B)$ we update to be $(new(s_A), s_B)$ if the token is in $A$, and otherwise update it to be $(s_A, new(s_B))$.

+This can be shown to be correct by iterating through some input $a$ and seeing that in $(s_A, s_B)$, $s_A$ iterates through all the states that the $A$ DFA would normally have iterated and get to a finish state.
+We see the same thing using some input $b$, $s_B$ iterates to the finish state as well.
+Since
+$s_A, s_B$ change independently we know that this holds for inputs
+$a \in A, b \in B$.

+This can be formally proven through induction.

+Thus, since an NFA can be constructed for the shuffle of $A$ and $B$, we know that the shuffle of $A, B$ must be regular.
+Thus, the class of regular languages is closed under shuffle.

 ## 2